MENU

 obj.find(/^jer/i); // Regular expression find

-By default, the return value is an object containing the row index (the row property), the column index (the column property) and the html table cell object (the element property).
-If you use the second argument to the function though to stipulate that all occurences of the search query should be found then the return value is an array with one element per match.
+By default, the return value is an object containing the row index (the row property), the column index (the column property) and the HTML table cell object (the element property).
+If you use the second argument to the function, though, to stipulate that all occurrences of the search query should be found then the return value is an array with one element per match.
 Each element is an object with the same properties as the object returned when performing a single search.

 Name: null clear()